Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 With jazz and blues blaring from numerous spots on Frenchman Street, it’s the perfect place to catch some amazing live music.
 Acknowledged as one of the best tourist spots in the city, it’s the perfect place to indulge in what makes New Orleans tick without feeling overwhelmed.
 A great place to explore, so it had to make my list of things to do in New Orleans.

+Next on this list of things to do in New Orleans, it’s City Park!
 With handsome conservatories, desert plants, mountain species and more, City Park is home to some of the best flora in New Orleans.
+This is a great place to spend time in New Orleans on a sunny day!

 Yes, New Orleans has a zoo, and it’s next up on my list of things to do in New Orleans.
 Whether you’re interested in elephants, orangutangs, lions, tigers, or giraffes, you’ll find them here!